-- Influence Zone: Wildfire-susceptible vegetation within 1.5 miles from the interface or intermix zones - Intermix zone: Housing development or improved parcels interspersed in an area dominated by wildland vegetation subject to wildfire. - Interface zone: Dense housing next to vegetation, but not dominated by wildland vegetation, that can burn in a wildfire
+• Influence Zone: Wildfire-susceptible vegetation within 1.5 miles from the interface or intermix zon7es

+- Intermix zone: Housing development or improved parcels interspersed in an area dominated by wildland vegetation subject to wildfire. - Interface zone: Dense housing next to vegetation, but not dominated by wildland vegetation, that can burn in a wildfire

-As of April 2022, there were an estimated 5,385 housing units in the pipeline that are counted toward meeting the RHNA.
-Of these units, 918 are affordable to lower-income households, 310 affordable to moderate-income households, and the remaining are assumed to be market rate.
+As of April 2022, there were an estimated 5,385 housing units in the pipeline that are countedcould meet a portion of the City's toward meeting the RHNA.
+Of these units, 918 are affordable to lowerincome households, 310 affordable to moderate-income households, and the remaining are assumed to be market rate.
+While the city believes that based on that all of the approved and pending projects could build out within the planning period, the city understands that the market fluctuates and has reduced the capacity to 40 percent for above moderate-income units.
+The projects that have affordability tied to them are still assumed to build out 100 percent of the approved units.